utdata/csvkit-nicar/README.md

 This session is good for: People who want a solution for working with multiple​​ CSV files without having to open Excel or to join or merge files without a database.

-Created for the 2018 CAR Conference March 8-11, 2018 in Chicago.
+Created for the 2018 CAR Conference on March 8-11, 2018 in Chicago.
 By [Christian McDonald](http://github.com/critmcdonald).

 This lecture assumes use of Macintosh with csvkit installed globally using Python 3.6.